 We're close to getting a resolution in that case.

-We've been you and I have been working on this for a long time, but we're getting close.
+You and I have been working on this for a long time, but we're getting close.

-I mean, we're getting there, but Turkey's taking a real hit financially right now, especially today.
+But Turkey's taking a real hit financially right now, especially today.

 Turkey is taking a real hit financially.

-They're their economy is in is in trouble.
+Their economy is in trouble.

 It reminds me to some extent of what's happening in Iran with the sanctions that have been placed there.

-That just it's it sort of just doubles down on their economic problems to start with.
+It sort of just doubles down on their economic problems to start with.

-Yeah, because they need the American banks, they rely on the American banks.
+They rely on the American banks.

 America could then impose sanctions on them for doing it.

-And I think it's a this idea that we need all these other countries to agree with us on sanctions.
+And I think it's this idea that we need all these other countries to agree with us on sanctions.

-We drive we drive the world economy.
+We drive the world economy.

-Well, I know in Iran on the Iran issue, you've been very involved.
+Well, I know in Iran, on the Iran issue, you've been very involved.

-Got out uh a couple years back.
+Got out a couple years back.

-They've had uh demonstrations and protests in over 142 cities starting in January.
+Without the sanctions, based on just their own internal economic problems, they've had demonstrations and protests in over 142 cities starting in January.

-They're uh very, very well orchestrated.
+They're very, very well orchestrated.

 People have been arrested and killed, but they still go on.